 Faculty Awards Key

-The Course Guide lists a variety of awards, honors and professorships next to the names of the faculty who hold these honors.
-The Provosts' office will use an informal administrative procedure approved by the Committee on Educational Policy to determine which teaching award recipients will be denoted in the class schedules and course guides.
+The Provosts' office will use an informal administrative procedure approved by the Committee on Educational Policy to determine which teaching award recipients will be denoted in class schedules.
 Those who receive significant awards other than the Morse-Alumni and Graduate/Professional awards will be noted if the award meets the criteria established in the procedure.
 Some of the most prestigious and frequently listed awards are described below:

 Arthur "Red" Motley Exemplary Teaching Award - Each year, the College of Liberal Arts (CLA) honors at least one tenured or tenure-track faculty member who has exemplified CLA's highest standards of teaching and scholarship.